Digital Video Articles, Tutorials, Guides & Q & A

 Enjoy up to 24-bit/96kHz audio resolution with this LG soundbar.

-You can expand the system to 5.1 if you wish by getting the SPK8-S Rear Speaker Kit separately.
+You may expand the system to 5.1 by getting the SPK8-S Rear Speaker Kit separately.

 Check out the LG SN6Y Soundbar.